All Episodes

 ISIS is now claiming responsibility for inspiring the attack on the Ohio State University campus.

-Sometimes when I'm talking to young interns of the White House uh who are still immunizing themselves from the cynicism that's so chronic in this town, um I remind them if you had to choose a moment in history to be born and you didn't know ahead of time who you were gonna be.
+Sometimes when I'm talking to young interns of the White House who are still immunizing themselves from the cynicism that's so chronic in this town, I remind them if you had to choose a moment in history to be born and you didn't know ahead of time who you were going to be, you choose now.

 Because the world has never been less violent, healthier, better educated, more tolerant, with more opportunity for more people and more connected than it is today.

-I have no idea who he's talking about, none, what country's talking about either.
+I have no idea who he's talking about.

 As I mentioned earlier, the thing that is concerning me the most in what I see Congress and their priorities and what they're laying out.

-And but what concerns me is after January twentieth, you got a top a top ally of House Speaker Paul Ryan outlining the GOP leadership strategy To in the beginning isolate and block President Donald Trump's populist campaign promises, which include some of his immigration reforms.
+But what concerns me is after January 20th, you got a top ally of House Speaker Paul Ryan outlining the GOP leadership strategy to, in the beginning, isolate and block President Donald Trump's populist campaign promises, which include some of his immigration reforms.

 Let's do the things we agree on.